agroce/rb_tree_demo/blogpost.md

 ```

-Symbolic execution is expensive and hard to scale, it can find subtle bugs that even aggressive fuzzing may miss.
+While running symbolic execution takes a while to run, generating tests like these on your code occasionally and using them in regression can be extremely valuable.
+The 583 tests take less than 20 seconds to run, and detect bugs that even aggressive fuzzing may miss.
 A major long-term goal for DeepState is to increase the scalability of symbolic execution for API sequence testing, using high-level strategies not dependent on the underlying engine.

 See the [DeepState  repo](https://github.com/trailofbits/deepstate) for more information on how to use symbolic execution.